tsgates/arch-wiki-markdown/wiki/HP_ProBook_4530s.md

 Note:i915 module parameter i915_enable_rc6 can give up to 2 hours of additional battery life.
 However it is considered unstable and might cause crashes and graphical glitches.
-Add i915.i915_enable_rc6=1 to your kernel line in bootloader to try it.
+Add i915.i915_enable_rc6=1 to the kernel command line of your bootloader to try it.

-Note:With laptop-mode-tools, tune from powertop2 and i915_enable_rc6
+-   With laptop-mode-tools, tune from powertop2 and i915_enable_rc6
     parameter I was able to get about 5:30h of estimated battery life.

-Note:Keep in mind that the powertop "good/bad" parameters will not survive a reboot.
+-   Keep in mind that the powertop "good/bad" parameters will not survive a reboot.
 As of 3.4.x rc6 is enabled by default for Ivy Bridge and Sandy Bridge processors.
 The default (marked -1) is equivalent of i915_enable_rc6=3 which enables rc6 and rc6p.
 An additional, lower power state can also be enabled by using i915_enable_rc6=7, though this has been reported to sometimes come at the cost of stability.
 Also, as of 2011Q4 the i915 module in Sandy Bridge and Ivy Bridge also have framebuffer compression enabled by default.

-> Suspend/hibernation
+> Suspend and hibernation

 Both suspend and hibernation work with pm-utils and kernel backend.

 Sensors

-Lm-sensors shows one acpitz-virtual device with 4 working temperature readings and coretemp-isa device which has one sensor for each CPU core.
+lm_sensors shows one acpitz-virtual device with 4 working temperature readings and coretemp-isa device which has one sensor for each CPU core.
 It does not show any info about fans RPMs.

-    pacman -S lm_sensors

     acpitz-virtual-0
     Adapter: Virtual device